craftdocs/craft-extension-inspirations/hacker-news-top-10/README.md

 ## Other Notes

-To learn more about Craft eXtesioons visit the [Craft X developer portal](https://developer.craft.do)
+To learn more about Craft eXtensions visit the [Craft X developer portal](https://developer.craft.do)